 This website is threefold in purpose

-Option 1, cyclists are invited to join John on Saturday, August 18, 2018, for the fourth annual 41 mile (66* km) or 27 mile Ride For Alzheimer’s, aka the "John Clark Ride."
+Option 1, cyclists are invited to join John on Sunday, August 18, 2019, for the fifth annual 40 mile (66* km) or 27 mile Ride For Alzheimer's, aka the "John Clark Ride."

-John enjoyed having thirteen cyclists join him on his 2017 ride last year, and would welcome more cyclists.
+John enjoyed having twelve cyclists join him on his 2018 ride last year, and would welcome more cyclists.
 Ride start is 9:00 a.m. at the parking lot off Route 12 for Job Lot and Dollar Tree in Gales Ferry, distance 33 miles.
 No registration is necessary -- just show up and ride!
 If questions, contact John at Ride4Alzheimers@aol.com